jaime-cespedes-sisniega/ml-elec/README.md

 The rest of the script is responsible for generating a model using the package `ml_pipeline` as a wrapper.
 This package is intended to be used by the serialized model outside the project when using it in the inference phase.

-> **_NOTE_**: the serialized model is generated in `models` directory, but it should be stored in some model registry or in some storage that allows its consumption from outside the project.
-The only solution for the moment would be to copy the serialized file wherever you want to consume it.
-After that, you could use the `ml_pipeline` package in the same project.
+The model will be stored in a MongoDB that acts as a model registry.

-Through the config.ini file different parameters related to the pipeline can be configured.
-For example, you can disable the download of raw data in case it has already been downloaded previously, change the ratio of training samples, use the test set with the generated model to measure its performance, etc.
+Through the `config.ini` file different parameters related to the pipeline can be configured.
+For example, you can disable the download of raw data in case it has already been downloaded previously, change the ratio of training samples, use the test set with the generated model to measure its performance, etc. Model registry configuration can also be set in this file.

 ## Usage